 Whatever the cause of the irritation, paw-chewing can lead to pain, limping and secondary yeast or bacterial infections.

-An Easy & Natural Strategy to Reduce Licking, Itching and Chewing (that most dog owners don’t do)
+An Easy & Natural Strategy to Reduce Licking, Itching and Chewing (…that most dog owners don’t know!)

 If your dog is excessively licking or scratching themselves, their diet may be deficient in omega-3 fatty acids, often referred to as essential fats.
 Omega-3 fatty acids (from sources such as krill) benefit your dog’s skin by helping to keep their own natural oils at healthy levels and acting as anti-inflammatories to reduce the intensity of allergens.